Shihab-Github/bookingapp/README.md

 ## Documentation
 As this is a airbnb clone app, I have taken a json file from <a href="https://public.opendatasoft.com/explore/dataset/air-bnb-listings/table/?disjunctive.neighbourhood&disjunctive.column_10&disjunctive.city">here</a>.
 The data in the **bookings** has been populated from json data.
 And the user related data are coming from backend server.
 For instance, in the **Reservations** tab, the listings are coming from the backend application.
 That's why we need the backend application up and running.

+## Project Structure
+Let me share a brief overview on the project struture

+- The routes are inside the app folder
+- In asset folder, I have put a custom font file
+- In components folder, I have put the molecules that supports the main route/screen components
+- In the constants folder, I have put some constant data, color theme and airbnb json data
+- Inside data-layer, there are 3 files
+    - **API.ts**: This is where the api routes are kept.
+    - **listing.ts**: This file is housing the functions that is required to read the data from the airbnb json file.
+    - **reservation.ts**: This file is containing all the necessary methods regarding reservations made by an user.
+The methods get the data from backend and send data to backend are written in this file
+    - **Interface**: It contains the interfaces
+    - **ui**: This directory has the atomic level UI's only which is shared in many places in the app

+## Conclusion
+This app can be improved in a greater way to increase user experience and add more features.
+However, for this test I have tried my best to add the primary level features and make it bug free.

+Hope you like it.